omhpathak-tech/SimpleTodoFinal/README.md

 Describe any challenges encountered while building the app:

-The app was very simple to build, but you can always run into import problems and running the emulator on low-end apps can be annoying.
+The app was very simple to build, but you can always run into import problems and running the emulator on low-end laptops can be annoying.
 The Android Studio is very user-friendly and easy to use.
 It also gives the developer a lot of freedom to play around with the UI.

 ## License